 Our predicted finish: 16th

-Al-Kahraba had a decent season in 2015/16, finishing two positions away from reaching the final stage.
+Al-Kahrabaa had a decent season in 2015/16, finishing two positions away from reaching the final stage.
 However, in reality they were actually closer to relegation than they were to the final stage, finishing nine points away from the drop zone compared with eleven points away from advancing.
-This coupled with the fact that their top scorer, Karrar Ali, has moved to Al-Talaba, makes us think that they could be facing another relegation battle, although their new strikers Hussam Ibrahim and Hassan Ali Kadhim should get them enough goals to ensure that they don’t go down.
+This coupled with the fact that their top scorer, Karrar Ali, has moved to Al-Talaba, makes us think that they could be facing another relegation battle, although their new strikers Hussam Ibrahim and Mohanad Ali Kadhim should get them enough goals to ensure that they don’t go down.

 Best ever finish: 3rd (1991/92)